|POLICY TITLE:||Carnegie Mellon University Policy on Faculty Leaves|

 The important criterion for awarding leaves will be faculty development.
 Thus, the quality of the project proposed and the impact that it will have on the faculty member's development are most important in the final decision to grant a leave.

-The purpose of a university-supported leave is to permit a faculty member to devote himself/herself to a creative activity which will contribute to his/her professional stature as a scholar, teacher and/or artist and to his/her value to Carnegie Mellon.
+The purpose of a university-supported leave is to permit a faculty member to devote himself/herself to a creative activity that will contribute to his/her professional stature as a scholar, teacher and/or artist and to his/her value to Carnegie Mellon.

 Leaves will be granted on the merits of the projects to be undertaken.